hyvor/phrosemirror/README.md

 `NodeType $type` is the type of the node, which you defined in the schema

 `AttrsType $attrs` is the attributes of the Node.
-This will be an object of the class you defined in Node Type.
+This will be an object of the class you defined in Node Type attrs.
 For example, as in the above example of Node Types, if the node is `Image`, `$attrs` will be an object of `ImageAttrs`.

-`Fragment $content` is a collection of children Nodes
+`Fragment $content` is a collection of children Nodes.

 `Mark[] $marks` is an array of Marks assigned to this node.